Skip to main content

 Panel Types Explained

-Display panel technology determines the basic characteristics of display performance.
+Monitor panel technology determines the basic characteristics of monitor performance.
 The three mainstream panel technologies each have their own features:

 IPS (In-Plane Switching)